HBS-HBX/django-elastic-migrations/README.md

 - `./manage.py es_update course_search 2`, *which updates those docs
   that have changed since earlier in the day*.
-Potentially quite fast, since most of the docs have been indexed.
+Potentially quite fast, if most of the docs have been indexed in pre-deployment.

+#### Post-deployment, before the flip
-- `./manage.py es_activate course_search` activates the latest index.
+- `./manage.py es_activate --all-latest` activates the latest indexes.
   All further changes and signal handlers events are sent to this new index.